Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 **Characteristics**
 * Exploring can be done with a torch but not effective.
 * A chance to get attacked by an animal.
 For now, let's say 10%.
 * A chance to get lost.
 For now, let's say %10.
-* If wounded, there is a possiblity of wound infection.
+* If wounded, there is a possibility of wound infection.
 Wound infection makes you lose 100 health, every phase.
 For now, let's say 10% if only you get attacked by an animal.
 * A chance to fall down and cut himself.
 For now, let's say 10%.

 ## Items